discord-net/Discord.Net/docs/guides/components_v2/interaction.md

 }
 ```

-ModifyAsync replaces our component array with a new one built based on the button clicked (recipe with the specified ID).
+UpdateAsync replaces our component array with a new one built based on the button clicked (recipe with the specified ID).
 More on this more advanced component v2 in the **advanced** page.

 ![](images/interaction-response.png)